webcodesk/webcodesk-srv/README.md

 ## To React developers

-Your experience will tell you that you do not need any visual builders because they are limited in functionality, unreliable, and they all suck.
+* Your experience will tell you that you do not need any visual builders because they are limited in functionality, unreliable, and they all suck.

+* You don't have to learn anything new.
+Rather, you will not write any unnecessary code for Redux.

+* Webcodesk does not generate code.
+It uses a small framework that is reliable.
+The proof of reliability is the fact that the framework is used inside Webcodesk itself.

-But if you give Webcodesk a chance and try to create your own small SPA in it, I assure you, you won't ever want to write a ton of extra code.
+**Give Webcodesk a chance and try to create your own small single-page application, I assure you, you won't ever want to write a ton of extra code.**

 ## How it works

-Each project for Webcodesk is generated using the create-react-app.
+Each project for Webcodesk is bootstrapped by create-react-app.
 Additionally, [react-app-framework](https://github.com/webcodesk/react-app-framework), a library designed for Webcodesk, is added to the project code.

 The project contains configuration files that are fed to the React App Framework.